KPZ equation from open ASEP with general boundary asymmetry

 \section{Abstract}

 \fspp We consider generalizations of open \abbr{ASEP} in the interval and half-space, where the speed of the reservoir dynamics can depend on the local particle configuration.
 We show that their height functions have a continuum limit given by the open \abbr{KPZ} equation.
-This removes the assumption of Liggett's condition in \cite{CS,P}, thus answering a question of Corwin \cite{C22}, and it also removes the assumption of product invariant measures in \cite{GPS}.
+This removes the assumption of Liggett's condition in \cite{CS,P}, thus answering a question of Corwin \cite{C22} and Himwich \cite{H25}, and it removes the assumption of product invariant measures in \cite{GPS}.
 In the case of the interval, we also show convergence of the stationary measure for the height function increment process to that of the increment process for the open KPZ equation.

 { }

 \allowdisplaybreaks